emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. It has movies, shows and anime. ✔️
 1. Site has continue watching options that can be synced. ✔️
 1. Site has good sorting + random suggestions and editor picks. ✔️
 1. Site does not have 4K content. ❌

 ***
-## Rive
-### Score: 20/22
-1. Streams load very fast. ✔️
-1. Content is in 1080p and can be changed lower. ✔️
-1. Finds both new and old content consistently. ✔️
-1. 23 english hosts + 6 non english and does auto-switch if ones fails. ✔️
-1. Auto-next works as expected. ✔️
-1. Very unique UI, lots of user-settings, one of the best. ✔️
-1. Site allows you to add, search and adjust subtitles. ✔️
-1. It has movies, show and anime. ✔️
-1. It has watchlists and continue watching. ✔️
-1. It has a recommendations, collections, and an AI. ✔️
-1. Site does not have 4K content. ❌

-***